donsheehy/graph_theory_scribe_notes/README.md

 - properly label your lecture (number, date, and scribe(s))
 - Thoroughly check for correct grammar and punctuation.
 - Write out quantifiers ("for all" and "there exists").

+## Deadline

+Each group is expected to upload the scribe note of the week they are responsible for by the following Monday.